-Vermont Sports Betting – Bet On Sports Legally In VT
+Vermont Sports Betting – How To Bet On Sports Legally In VT

 It appears as though most of the Northeastern states have jumped out in front of the rest of the country when it comes to legalizing sports betting and allowing sportsbooks to operating inside their respective jurisdictions.

 Although Vermont lawmakers have not passed or signed any sports betting bills into law, the General Assembly currently has two pending bills - one in the House and the Senate - that would legalize sports betting.

-If recent reports are any indication, it appears as though the sports betting could not be legalized within state lines in 2019, and instead, VT lawmakers appear to be taking a cautious approach and want to examine the results and tax revenue generated from other states that have already launched sportsbooks.
+If recent reports are any indication, it appears as though sports betting could not be legalized within state lines in 2019, and instead, VT lawmakers appear to be taking a cautious approach and want to examine the results and tax revenue generated from other states that have already launched sportsbooks.